 A study of earth orbital factors affecting time, tides and seasons; climate, weather, soils and vegetation; interaction between man and the natural resources; map reading.
-IAI: P1 909L
+IAI: P1 909L (1.1)

-GEOG 102 Physical Geography
+GEOG 102 Physical Geography: Landforms

-The changing earth's crust and surface; how natural forces such as rivers, streams, glaciers, weathering, earthquakes and volcanism affect the surface and composition of the earth; man's interactions with his environment; fundamental map concepts.
-IAI: P1 909L
+The changing earth's crust and surface; how natural forces such as rivers, streams, glaciers, weathering, earthquakes and volcanism affect the surface and composition of the earth; man's interactions with the environment; fundamental map concepts.
+IAI: P1 909L (1.1)